jschook89/mi2workforce-htmlq/README.md

+This is Version 2 of the Easy HTMLQ software.
+If you need the Version 1 files for compatibility reasons, the files are here: [(legacy version)](https://github.com/shawnbanasick/easy-htmlq-legacy) .

 # Easy HtmlQ
 A minor change to HtmlQ to allow it to work with Firebase.
 For attribution, please cite the original HtmlQ software and authors (see HtmlQ information below).

 ## HtmlQ